openebs-archive/openebs-docs/docs/mayastor-concept.md

 #### Mayastor-CSI

 The mayastor-csi pods within a cluster implement the node plugin component of Mayastor's CSI driver.
 As such, their function is to orchestrate the mounting of Mayastor provisioned volumes on worker nodes on which application pods consuming those volumes are scheduled.
-By default a mayastor-csi pod is scheduled on every node in the target cluster, as determined by a DaemonSet resource of the same name.
+By default, a mayastor-csi pod is scheduled on every node in the target cluster, as determined by a DaemonSet resource of the same name.
 These pods each encapsulate two containers, `mayastor-csi` and `csi-driver-registrar`

- It is not necessary for the node plugin to run on every worker node within a cluster and this behaviour can be modified if so desired through the application of appropriate node labeling and the addition of a corresponding  `nodeSelector` entry within the pod spec of the mayastor-csi DaemonSet.
+ It is not necessary for the node plugin to run on every worker node within a cluster and this behaviour can be modified if so desired through the application of appropriate node labelling and the addition of a corresponding  `nodeSelector` entry within the pod spec of the mayastor-csi DaemonSet.
 It should be noted that if a node does not host a plugin pod, then it will not be possible to schedule pod on it which is configured to mount Mayastor volumes.

 Further detail regarding the implementation of CSI driver components and their function can be found within the Kubernetes CSI Developer Documentation.